 |Volume (cu inches)||9600||7600||4200||2800||500|

 |Weight||8 lb||7 lb 7 oz||5 lb 1 oz||4 lb 11 oz||10.6 oz|

 |Main container material||Durathane||Durathane||Durathane||Durathane||Durathane|

 |Closure material||Ballistic nylon||Ballistic nylon||Ballistic nylon||Ballistic nylon||Ballistic nylon|

 Our Analysis and Test Results

 Lastly, this bag gets all the details right.
 The bottom of the bag is easy to clip your ledge and extras to and is rated to over 300 pounds.
 The carrying system now tucks away nicely and is comfortable.
 The internal pocket is right where you need it.
-Along with the Yates model we tested, the El Cap Haul Bag has reliable compression straps across the top.
+The El Cap Haul Bag has reliable compression straps across the top with the Yates model we tested.
 Other bags tested did not.
 When your bag is overstuffed, good straps over the top help a lot.

-This is ideal on a route like The Nose where you want to get everything into one bag.
+This is ideal on a route like The Nose, where you want to get everything into one bag.
 It is also a handy size if you are going to spend a week on a steep El Cap route and need to pack the whole junk show.
-In a perfect world, I would own both this and the Metolius Half Dome Haul Bag.
-When possible, I would take the smaller Half Dome because it is easier to access stuff in a smaller-sized bag.
-But if everything would not fit in the Half Dome, I would switch to the El Cap.
+In a perfect world, we would own both this and the Metolius Half Dome Haul Bag.
+When possible, we would take the smaller Half Dome because it is easier to access stuff in a smaller-sized bag.
+But if everything would not fit in the Half Dome, we would switch to the El Cap.

 — Chris McNamara